The $z=7.08$ quasar ULAS J1120+0641 May Never Reach a "Normal" Black Hole to Stellar Mass Ratio: Interpretation

 We note that there are arguments that a top heavy IMF is more appropriate \citep{Chon2022, Steinhardt2023, Bate2025}, because the warmer cosmic background radiation during the Epoch of Reionization (e.g., $\sim$ 30 K at z = 10) warms the ISM, and if the ISM is metal-rich it radiates this heat away inefficiently.
 The warmer gas may inhibit the formation of low-mass stars and brown dwarfs.
 For a massive galaxy at $z=7$ like the J1120+0641 host, the typical metallicity is $\sim$ 0.1 Z$_\odot$ \citep{Curti2024}.
 The models of \cite{Bate2025} then predict a reduction of the host stellar mass of $\sim25$\% compared to a local IMF.
 We proceed with the mass values for a local IMF rather than a top-heavy IMF, however, as this gives the highest masses and therefore the most conservative estimate of $M_{\mathrm{BH}}/M_*$ at $z=0$.

 Another contribution to the host galaxy stellar mass is its atomic and molecular gas reservoir, which does not contribute to its luminosity as observed by JWST.
 Values for the mass of this gas are vary significantly. \citet{Neeleman2021} provide an estimate of $0.8^{+4.8}_{-0.3} \times 10^{10}$ M$_\odot$ by converting the far-IR flux density from ALMA to a dust mass and assuming a dust-to-gas mass ratio.
 They also estimate a mass of $3.8^{+3.5}_{-1.8} \times 10^{10}$ M$_\odot$ directly from the [C~II] luminosity. \citet{Venemans2017} derive upper limits for the gas mass using two mm-wave lines with ALMA: $< 3 \times 10^{10}$ from an upper limit on the CO(2-1) line flux; and $< 2 \times 10^{10}$ M$_\odot$ from an upper limit on the CO(7-6) line flux.
 All of these values are consistent with $2 \times 10^{10}$ M$_\odot$, which we adopt.
-Only a fraction of this gas will eventually be converted into stars, governed by the star formation efficiency (SFE). \citet{Polzin2024} find SFEs of a few \%, independent of metallicity. \citet{Kim2021} find possible SFEs of a few \% to about 10\%. \citet{Andalman2024} run simulations for $z = 9$ where the high gas density can favor increased SFE, and typically find values between 10\% and 20\%.
+Only a fraction of this gas will eventually be converted into stars, governed by the star formation efficiency (SFE). \citet{Polzin2024} find SFEs of a few \%, independent of metallicity. \citet{Kim2021} find possible SFEs of a few \% to about 10\%. \citet{Andalman2025} run simulations for $z = 9$ where the high gas density can favor increased SFE, and typically find values between 10\% and 20\%.
 However, estimates of the SFE are highly variable in general, depending on the assumed boundary conditions and approach.
-A reasonable number for J1120+0641 is 20\%, in which case the gas presently in the galaxy could eventually form about $4 \times 10^9$ M$_\odot$ of stars.
+To be conservative and avoid underestimating the mass, we adopt a fiducial value of 20\% for J1120+0641, in which case the gas presently in the galaxy could eventually form about $4 \times 10^9$ M$_\odot$ of stars.
+For the effect of other choices of SFE on the final mass, see Table \ref{tab:uncertainties}.

 Assuming that the interacting galaxy is subsumed into the host, and adding the other potential stellar contributions, we project that---not yet accounting for accretion of any galaxies in the field---the existing resources could lead to a host of about $1.3 \times 10^{10}$ M$_\odot$, about nine times the mass of the black hole and a factor of $\sim$ 100 smaller than the standard Magorrian ratio ($\sim0.001$, for a predicted host mass of $\sim1.5\times10^{12}$ M$_{\odot}$).
 The effects of the uncertainty on the stellar mass and any changes to the adopted gas mass or SFE are reported in Table \ref{tab:uncertainties}: there is approximately a factor of 2 error on this value.